Sunday, January 25, 2009

 Today, we hold ourselves accountable to our ancestors (I am not referring to Rishley, Das, Ray, and others; I believe our local people could have come up with more exact and prominent accounts of our past) for failing to record their times of yore, and who knows what future age groups interested in learning about Sikkim will do to us if we fail to record what little we know about our Sikkim.

 Let me talk about a few stories that try to defy what we have been following so far.
-Let’s begin with Kabi, a journal that mentions that the blood of a Limbu woman was used for the treaty, while there are other books that mention the blood brotherhood treaty was held between Lepcha, Bhutia, and Limbu; one book on Sikkim history mentions Chanakya’s death was successfully planned by the Lepchas, our so-called history says the generation of Khaye Bhumsa was predicted to rule the mountainous region of Sikkim; it is strange that it took 300 years to rule; what happened to those missing years?
+Let's begin with Kabi, a journal that mentions that the blood of a Limbu woman was used for the treaty, while other books mention the blood brotherhood treaty was held between Lepcha, Bhutia, and Limbu; one book on Sikkim history mentions Chanakya's death was successfully planned by the Lepchas, our so-called history says the generation of Khaye Bhumsa was predicted to rule the mountainous region of Sikkim; it is strange that it took 300 years to rule; what happened to those missing years?

 How many of us have knowledge of the then-Sikkimese Lepcha population sharing refuge at Antoo Hills in Nepal after the death of their Lepcha Prime Minister during Chogyal’s timeline?
-We never knew who that Lepcha man was who helped Joshep Dalton Hooker identify the names of the floras he collected in the Himalayan belt of Sikkim.The list seems long.
+We never knew who that Lepcha man was who helped Joshep Dalton Hooker identify the names of the floras he collected in the Himalayan belt of Sikkim.
+The list seems long.
 How many of us know about S. Mahinda Thero, a Tibetan Buddhist from Sikkim who is regarded as a nationwide hero in Sri Lanka for spreading Sinhalese literature during the freedom movement on that tiny island.

-A mountain featured on the revenue stamps of Sikkim since their first issue has not changed, it is a record!
+A mountain featured on the revenue stamps of Sikkim since their first issue has not changed; it is a record!
 How about the Sikkim Rocketmail Experiment (1935), which made Sikkim the first country to have the world’s first parcel mail dispatch over the river?
-The majority of the books written about early Sikkim are referred to in H.H.
-Rishley's "Gazetteer of Sikkim," which is considered the mother of all Sikkim-based books.The book is no doubt very neatly written and very informative, but can we consider it the final output of our history?
+Most books written about early Sikkim are referred to in H.H.
+Rishley's "Gazetteer of Sikkim," which is considered the mother of all Sikkim-based books.
+The book is undoubtedly very neatly written and informative, but can we consider it the final output of our history?

 The stamp-sized state of Sikkim had undergone many major transformations from the small Himalayan Kingdom to the 22nd state in the mighty Indian Union.
 Much like folklore, the history of early Sikkim is divided between facts and uncertainty.
-Sikkim is mysterious and very rich in legends, and yet we have never presented ourselves in scientific ways.
-We never tried to collect the exact data from that considerable folklore that had been part of every man’s life for ages.
+Sikkim is mysterious and very rich in legends, yet we have never presented ourselves in scientific ways.
+We have never tried to collect the exact data from that considerable folklore that has been part of every man's life for ages.

-To some extent, we can say that Sikkim was reborn at Kabi; we do have certain information in sequence on Sikkim’s political, and socio-cultural environment after that.
+To some extent, we can say that Sikkim was reborn in Kabi; we do have certain information in sequence on Sikkim’s political and socio-cultural environment after that.
 Due to this, I filled up my middle age of Sikkim from the Kabi Brotherhood Treaty towards 1950, when Sikkim agreed to be the Protectorate of India.
 I believe the seeds of statehood were very well planted in 1950, and the year 1975, when Sikkim merged into the mighty Indian Union, was just a formality.
 The period from 1950 until now is my modern period of Sikkim's history.

 My only institution for remembering the importance of understanding Sikkim is our belief in age-old ethnicity and the words of scholars, but the real truth remains that our future generations need to be explained the mystic forces of time immemorial that build up our Sikkim, from the days of the so-called earliest life of the first men in this land to the three-century-old Namgyal Dynasty and further towards the making of the Sikkim that we li

 The history of a place seems incomplete without proper documentation.
 Let us say we have old photographs related to Sikkim at our houses; can we not share those immemorial treasures?
-The history of Sikkim is not confined to you and me; it is more ours, for our coming generations.
+The history of Sikkim is not confined to you and me; it is more ours for our coming generations.

 Thursday, January 22, 2009